ShishirShastry/Calculator/README.md

 # Calculator
-Calculator built using Java in Android Studio
+Iphone Calculator built using Java in Android Studio